Creating a Cluster

 This command contains the following options that you need to specify:

 • cluster-name: The name of the cluster, with a maximum length of 40 alphanumeric characters and dashes (-).
-This name must not start or end with a dash, and it must be unique within the project.
+This name must start with a lowercase letter and must not end with a dash.
+It must be unique within the project.

-• (optional) project-name: The name of the project where the cluster will be created.
+• (optional) project-name: The name of the project in which you want to create the cluster.

-• admin: The CIDRs to be whitelisted, separated by commas.
+• admin: The IPs to be whitelisted, in CIDR notation and separated by commas.
 This range of one or multiple IPs is empty by default, and should be specified in order to manage the cluster after creation.

 • (optional) cidr-pods: The /16 CIDR to be used internally for pods.
 The project’s CIDR, the pods' CIDRs and the services' CIDR’s should not overlap.